 There are two types of moves: intrastate—meaning that you're moving within the same state - interstate means that you're crossing a state or international border during your move.
-Most long distance moves are interstate moves and require a specialized mover who can move you across borders.
-The type of move will determine how you get your household stuff from your old to new home and the costs involved.
+Most long-distance moves are interstate moves and require a specialized mover who can move you across borders.
+The type of move will determine how you get your household stuff from your old to the new home and the costs involved.
 So know before you start planning.

-Now that you know what type of move you'll be making and what your budget looks like, assess your options for moving which can include moving yourself, hiring long distance movers or shipping your goods through a shipping service.
+Now that you know what type of move you'll be making and what your budget looks like, you can assess your options for moving which can include moving yourself, hiring long distance movers, or shipping your goods through a shipping service.
 When considering how to move, make sure you look at how much time you have, your moving budget and how much you'll need to be involved.
-Interstate movers are more expensive than local movers, however, they will also be able to advise you about any paperwork you may need to complete if you're moving your stuff across an international border for instance.
+Interstate movers are more expensive than local movers.
+However, they will also be able to advise you about any paperwork you may need to complete if you're moving your stuff across an international border for instance.
 Some states also have particular rules for what can be shipped across their borders.
 Know the rules and what you'll need before you decide how to move.

 Decide how you'll travel to your new home